-Cyber Security uses credentials like usernames and passwords to restrict access to data.
-In some cases, the data may even be encrypted, so even if it is leaked or stolen, it will not be usable without a decryption key.
+Cyber security uses credentials like usernames and passwords to restrict access to data.
+In some cases, the data may even be encrypted, so even if it is leaked or stolen, it will not be used without a decryption key.

 Databases usually come with a defined structure that helps define the relationship between different types of data.
 They are implemented via entity relationships (foreign keys) and constraints encoded into the tables at the time of creation.

 There are several different constraints available in SQL that can be used to perform data validation at the time of data entry.
 Some of the constraints include: